martijnvdwoude/swipe-recycler-view/README.md

 - `setBackLeftViewResourceId(final int backLeftViewResourceId)`
 - `setBackRightViewResourceId(final int backRightViewResourceId)`
 - `setFrontViewResourceId(final int frontViewResourceId)`

-Get data object for an adapter position (for example to delete it from the dataset):
-- `getDataForPosition(int position)`

 ####SwipeRecyclerViewMergeAdapter
 Finally set either of the adapters on the `SwipeRecyclerView` directly or add it to a `SwipeRecyclerViewMergeAdapter` first to support multiple adapters.
 The merge adapter also allows for mixing all types of adapters.